imagej/imagej.github.io/_pages/Linux_command_line_tutorial.md

 Here we put all of that goodness to work to make our life on a cluster easier.

-Once we submit the jobs we want to monitor the progress.
+Once we submit the jobs, we want to monitor the progress.
 For example **bjobs -r** gives us an output summarising our running jobs.
-If there are many its not that useful.
+If there are many, it's not that useful.
 How about counting them?

 `bjobs -r | wc -l`
 `160`

-More useful, we have 160 jobs running.
+More usefully, we have 160 jobs running.
 Still how about the pending ones?
 We can do that:

 `bjobs -r | grep PEND | wc -l`
 `40`

 Ok 40.
 Now, how many jobs actually finished successfully?
-Lets say they create some *.tif* files a few directories down
+Let's say they create some *.tif* files in `../../ouput`:

 `ls ../../output/*.tif | wc -l`
 `200`

 Good, looks like 200 are finished.
-Its tempting to keep pressing enter on those commands but its also tiresome.
-Using
+It's tempting to keep pressing enter on those commands but it's also tiresome.
+Using:

 `watch -n5 'ls ../../output/*.tif | wc -l' `

-outputs continuously
+outputs continuously:

 `Every 5.0s: ls ../../output/*.tif | wc -l                                                                                             `
 `Mon May 20 21:16:37 2013`
 `180`

-i.e. we get the number of files automatically updated every 5 seconds (without the -n paramater every 2s by default).
+i.e. we get the number of files automatically updated every 5 seconds (without the -n paramater, every 2s by default).